Government of Lithuania: Structure

 The government of the Republic of Lithuania consists of the prime minister and the ministers.
 The prime minister represents the Government and heads its activities.
 When the prime minister is not available or unable to hold office, the president may charge one of the ministers to substitute for the prime minister for no more than 60 days.

 A minister heads his respective ministry, resolving issues belonging to the competence area of the ministry and discharging other functions provided for by law.
 Ministers act directly subordinate to the prime minister.
 Another member of the Government, appointed by the prime minister, may temporarily substitute for a Minister.

 Ministries

 Ministries are the structures that allow the ministers to manage the fields assigned to them.
 Ministries are established as public legal persons and are financed from the state budget.

 There are 14 ministries in Lithuania:

-Institutions under the Government
+Non-ministerial institutions under the Government

 Government agencies are established to participate in the shaping of a policy and to implement such policy.
 Government agencies are public legal bodies financed from the state budget.

 Government agencies and institutions accountable to the government are: